YanB25/Universal-Print/README.md

 ### Custom Types

-UV can also handle containers of custom types as long as you make it *cout-able*.
+UP can also handle containers of custom types as long as you make it *cout-able*.

 For example, `Person` is a cout-able type that overwrites `operator<<` in the standard way.